 Ultimately, like most things, what works for one person won’t work for another here – but one thing that is absolutely common to all of us, in order to unplug, is the need for a plan.
 Intent is brilliant but without a plan, a goal is just a wish.
 Think about what you need right now and how you can create a plan to unplug that is going to work for you.
 You won’t regret it.

-For more top tips and brilliant approaches on homeworking check out our podcast with Frank Cunnane, Vice President & Regional CIO EMEA for Sony Pictures Entertainment.
+For more top tips and brilliant approaches on homeworking and leadership development check out our podcast with Frank Cunnane, Vice President & Regional CIO EMEA for Sony Pictures Entertainment.
 Frank successfully leads his remote European team, working remotely himself and has some brilliant insights to share.